Meet our Staff & EldersWe're just a group of people who love God and love life

 Food Help Director

-Jim serves as a volunteer at Downey First Christian Church, where he leads the FoodHelp food bank as the director.
+Jim serves as a volunteer at Downey First Christian Church, where he leads the FoodHelp food bank.
 He recently retired from the Information Technology Industry as a Business Analytics and Data Warehousing Manager.
-He loves spending his days with his wife, Kim Wilkinson, who he married on August 27th 1983.
+He loves spending his days with his wife, Kim, who he married in August of 1983.
 His children, Kevin & Krysti, are two of his greatests joys and he loves seeing them live their lives as they serve the Lord in Seattle and San Diego.

 Q & A with Jim: